ninabarbakadze/ninocomputer/README.md

-solidity engineer with a full-stack JS background
+smart contracts engineer with a full-stack JS background

 ## Get in touch with me
 wanna hear about my unpopular opinions?
 [Twitter](https://twitter.com/NinaBarbakadze)<br>